pyjamabrah/pyjamabrah-community-contributions/debugging-arm64-day0-problem-setup/index.md

 * Stack trace confirms supports this hypothesis as well.

 **Our Theory**:
-Remeber, we have figured out that the crash is due to NULL-pointer exception.
+Remember, we have figured out that the crash is due to NULL-pointer exception.
 Now our job is explain why does it happen.
-For that we usually try to hypothesis few theories which explain the actuall cause taking into account the clues and findings.
+For that we usually try to hypothesis few theories which explain the actual cause taking into account the clues and findings.

 Let's take a look at the code snippet and ask the question: